sussex-ase-group-3/puzzle-webapp/docs/reflective-essay.md

 ## 2. A Helpful Feature of Our Software Engineering Process

-One feature of our software engineering process that proved especially helpful was our strong emphasis on **quality assurance**, including code review, CI/CD automation, and consistent coding standards.
-The responsibilities associated with this work were outlined clearly in our project plan: reviewing and approving pull requests, maintaining documentation and style consistency, and catching issues early through testing and review. :contentReference[oaicite:0]{index=0}
+One feature of our software engineering process that proved especially helpful was our strong emphasis on quality assurance, including code review, CI/CD automation, and consistent coding standards.
+The responsibilities associated with this work were outlined clearly in our project plan: reviewing and approving pull requests, maintaining documentation and style consistency, and catching issues early through testing and review.

 In practice, these procedures were carried out consistently.
 Pull requests were examined carefully before merging, CI pipelines provided immediate feedback on potential issues, and a well-structured testing framework ensured correctness in our puzzle-solving logic.
 Backend documentation and the consistent style enforced through linting also helped to maintain clarity across the codebase.
 This made it easier for contributors to understand the code and reduced integration friction throughout the project.